 A Different Picture of Japan

-Indeed, there are countless lessons to be learned from the Sendai earthquake and tsunami, and the international dialogue has already begun among researchers, scientists, and policy-makers.
-However, instead of discussing infrastructure, building codes, or alternative energy sources today, I thought it might be worthwhile to look at the natural and built environment from another perspective, and take a cue from Japan with regard to sustainability in a social and cultural context.
+However, instead of discussing current infrastructure, building codes, or regulatory issues, I thought it might be worthwhile to look at the natural and built landscapes from another perspective, and take cues from Japan with regard to sustainability in a social, cultural and ecological context.

 In addition to the many tangible losses from the events, additional social repercussions could have lasting implications for this culturally-rich island country- one that values the arts, tradition, and actively supports related initiatives.

 One program in particular is the Echigo-Tsumari Art Triennial, the world's largest public art festival, occurring every three years in the Niigata Prefecture.

 The exhibition consists of hundreds of artworks installed in public fields, abandoned buildings and forests and is aimed at reviving local and international interest and tourism, as well as promoting arts in the rural region.
 This convergence of public art, economic revitalization, and social equity intrinsically reflects the Triple Bottom Line, as these valued institutions and concepts are critical to a sustainable future.

 The festival does just that, engaging visitors with the natural landscape in unexpected and innovative ways, while providing a creative and exploratory platform for emerging talent.

 Artists collaborate with local communities to determine environmental issues, interpret the physical context and evaluate placemaking objectives.
 The resulting site-specific installations include permanent and temporary outdoor transformations of abandoned homes and schools, creating gathering spaces that celebrate and encourage interaction with the beauty of the natural landscape.